casimir/frigoligo/README.md

 [![Chat on Matrix](https://img.shields.io/matrix/frigoligo%3Aone.ems.host?server_fqdn=matrix.org)](https://matrix.to/#/#frigoligo:one.ems.host)
 [![Translation status](https://hosted.weblate.org/widget/frigoligo/flutter/svg-badge.svg)](https://hosted.weblate.org/engage/frigoligo/)

 Frigoligo is a [wallabag](https://wallabag.org/) client crafted using [Flutter](https://flutter.dev/).
-Its core philosophy is to prioritize pragmatism and adhering to best practices when it makes sense.
+Its core philosophy is to prioritize pragmatism and adhere to best practices when it makes sense.

-Frigoligo is aiming at being:
+Frigoligo aims to be:

 1. **KISS**: Keep It Simple, Stupid.
 It should feel light and functional.
 2. **Universal**: Provides a consistent experience on Android, iOS, macOS, Linux and Windows.
 3. **Pluggable**: Can be integrated into any workflows easily, using deep links and OS integrations.
-4. **Offline first**: Works offline as much as possible and keep synchronization efficient.
+4. **Offline first**: Works offline as much as possible and keeps synchronization efficient.
 5. **Innovative**: Experiment with new ideas on top of the solid backend that is wallabag.

 ## Installation